sfriedli1/Proseminar-AGDS/README.md

 ### 8. Download the raw data

 The raw data can be downloaded by running the "download_data_temp_meteoschweiz.R" script in the analysis folder.
 Before running the script you will have to create a folder data_raw.
-The script then downloads the daily temperature data for the 15 selected stations (covering 1981-2024, where available). \
+The script then downloads the daily temperature data for the 15 selected stations (covering 1981-2024, where available).
+To find detailed information on the data and the stations from Meteo Swiss please refer to ogd-smn_meta_parameters.csv and ogd-smn_meta_stations.csv\
 The MODIS data for NDVI will be downloaded and accessed separately as part of the vegetation analysis.

 ### 9. Literature